oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Code editor.md

 Errors are detected in editor, as well as when compiling the code.
 Code parts with errors have red squiggly underlines, warnings green.
 A tooltip shows error/warning description.
 Also can contain links to fix the error, for example add a missing `using namespace` or Windows API declaration.

 ### XML documentation comments
 Editor gets data for quick info, parameter info and other info about symbols from their assemblies and XML documentation comments.
 You can write XML documentation comments for your functions and types; look for how to on the internet.
-Documentation of the automation library and .NET is installed with the program.
+Documentation of the automation library and .NET is installed with the app.
 Documentation of other assemblies comes from their `assembly.dll` + `assembly.xml` files.

 Editor also helps to write XML documentation comments.
 Adds empty summary and parameters when you type `///` above a class, method etc. Adds `///` on `Enter`, shows a list of tags, autocompletes tags, color-highlights tags, text and `see` references.